 Cooking pork in the oven has never been so easy!
 It may look like a lot of steps but they are all simple.

-- Bring the meat to room temperature before cooking.
-After salting, remove the meat from the refrigerator and let it sit at room temp for about 30-45 minutes before you cook it.
+Bring the meat to room temperature before cooking.
+When ready to cook, remove the meat from the refrigerator and let it sit at room temp for about 30-45 minutes before you cook it.

-- Sear the meat and vegetables.
-Lay the pork on the fatty side, searing it.
-Once seared, flip it, and sear the other side.
+Sear the meat and vegetables.
+Use a large Dutch Oven and preheat it over medium heat first.
+Add some oil when it’s hot.
+Lay the pork on the fatty side and sear it until deep golden brown.
+Once seared, use long metal tongs to flip it, and sear the other 2 sides (3).
 Don’t sear the bottom.

-Once they’re both seared and brown, remove the pork from the pot and set aside.
-Then, add the vegetables to the pot and begin searing them.
+Once seared and browned, remove the pork from the pot and set aside.
+Then, add the vegetables to the pot and sauté them until golden brown.

-- Pour in the chicken stock.
-Once the chicken stock is poured, add in the thyme and bay leaves.
+Pour in the chicken stock and add in the thyme and bay leaves (4).

-- Cook the pork.
-Add the pork back into the pot.
+Cooking in the oven: Preheat the oven to 225°.
+Add the pork back into the Dutch oven, on top of the veggies.
 Cover the pot with foil and close the lid on top.
-Place in the preheated oven.
+Place it into the preheated oven.

-- Cook pork until it reaches 145°F internal temperature.
-There is a cooking time breakdown in the recipe card below.
+Cook pork until it reaches 145°F internal temperature.
+Make sure to use a meat thermometer to check the internal temperature and check the very center of the thickest part of meat.
+Note: There is a cooking time breakdown in the recipe card.

-- Let the meat rest.
-Remove the pork loin from the oven, take off the ties, and let it rest for 15 minutes before you and slice and serve it.
+Let the meat rest.
+Remove the pork loin from the oven, take off the ties, and let it rest for 15 minutes before you slice and serve it.

 - Prepare the Dutch oven.
 Place the Dutch oven where you cooked pork and all of the delicious leftovers onto the stovetop.